LIFEHUBBER

 What appears notable

-Based on the official materials, the main point of interest is the benchmark's five-dimension structure, covering tables, charts, content faithfulness, semantic formatting, and visual grounding across real enterprise documents.
+Based on the official materials, what readers may want to notice is the benchmark's five-dimension structure, covering tables, charts, content faithfulness, semantic formatting, and visual grounding across real enterprise documents.

 Before using